Build your first public integration on Zapier

 2. Build your integration

-Building a Zapier integration means identifying the right APIs for your triggers and actions, and designing an intuitive experience for your users to select and map the data they need.
+Building a Zapier integration means identifying the relevant APIs for your triggers and actions, and designing an intuitive experience for your users to select and map the data they need.

-There are two ways to build an integrations on Zapier’s Platform:
+There are two ways to build an integration on Zapier’s Platform:

 • The Platform UI lets you create a Zapier integration in your browser without code using API endpoint URLs.
-You can also set any custom options your API may need, including custom URL params, HTTP headers, and request body items, using code mode.
+You can set any custom options your API may need, including custom URL params, HTTP headers, and request body items.

 • Zapier Platform CLI lets you build a Zapier integration in your local development environment, collaborate with version control and CI tools, and push new versions of your integration from the command line.